Disability Confident employer

 A false declaration of disability to obtain an interview will invalidate any contract of employment.

-More information on Looking for work if you're disabled is available on the GOV.UK website.
+More information on Looking for work if you're disabled is available on the GOV.UK - Looking for work if Disabled website.

-In addition Remploy offer support through their online training tools which include an ability profiler, a CV builder and mock interviews.
+In addition Scope offer support with their online training tools which include an ability profiler, a CV and cover letter builder and career advice and lots more.